Man dies in multi-vehicle pileup amid fog in Agra, locals flee with chickens | Business

 - India

-A 35-year-old man died and six people suffered injuries in a multi-vehicle pre-dawn pileup on a national highway amid reduced visibility due to fog in this Uttar Pradesh district on Wednesday, police said.
+Passersby took advantage of a fatal road accident in this Uttar Pradesh district on Wednesday by stealing chickens from a pickup truck, with some of them riding away on their two-wheelers.

-Following the accident, several passersby fled with chickens from a pick-up truck that was among the vehicles involved in the pileup.
+A 35-year-old man died and six people suffered injuries in a multi-vehicle pre-dawn pileup on a national highway amid reduced visibility due to fog, police said.

-Videos purporting to show men taking the chickens out from their coops before fleeing on two-wheelers and on foot also surfaced on social media.
+Videos purporting to show some men taking the chickens from the pickup truck, which was involved in the pileup, and fleeing on two-wheelers and on foot also surfaced on social media.

 Deputy Commissioner of Police (Agra City) Suraj Kumar Rai said the accident occurred around 3 am on the Shahdara Bridge in the Trans-Yamuna area due to fog.